x-vin/covidcures/docs/src/allopathic.md

    - [ScienceDirect: Dimethyl Sulfoxide (DMSO)][379]

 ## 18. Prone ventilation
-Lying face down or prone, and other positions for dyspnoea
+Lying face down or prone, and other positions for dyspnoea.

 ### Objective:
-Increase blood oxygen levels
+Increase blood oxygen levels.

 ### System:
-Allopathy, natural medicine
+Allopathy, natural medicine.

 ### Can be used alongside other allopathic treatments:
-Yes, except by intubated patients
+Yes, except by intubated patients.

 ### Status of authorisation:
-Recommended by allopathic medicine, and one of the mainstays of highly effective Covid-19 treatment protocols evolved by naturopaths
+Recommended by allopathic medicine, and one of the mainstays of highly effective Covid-19 treatment protocols evolved by naturopaths.

 ### Protocol and treatment approach:
 Lying in the prone position is found to increase oxygen saturation by opening up the alveoli, and the benefits are found to last even after returning to the supine position.
 This is the most frequently recommended, and perhaps effective, position to alleviate dyspnoea, but other positions are recommended in articles in the references.

 ### Typical duration of treatment:
-Durations of several hours or days
+Durations of several hours or days.

 ### Outcome:
-Increases blood oxygen saturation levels
+Increases blood oxygen saturation levels.

 ### Significant side effects:
-None
+None.

 ### Recommended quantity for stocking:
 NA